 Known as TEWNS (The Elite With No Savings), these top 2% earners suffer from the same problem as those earning much less.
 They tend to live in ultra-expensive places like DC Suburbs, New York City, and San Francisco where the Department of Housing classified an annual salary of $117,000 as low income.
 Even with their high salaries, they end up borrowing money from their parents to pay for a medical emergency or other unexpected expense.
 So how does this happen?
 This table will give you a good idea.

 Furthermore, when you’re living amongst the 1% and people who earn more than you, you can feel relatively poor.

 3. You don’t pay yourself first

-When the credit card bill comes along with your rent, you end up paying your expenses and save whatever, if anything, you have left.
-Instead of paying yourself the $500, you just payed everybody else.
+When the credit card bill comes along with your rent, you end up paying your expenses and saving whatever, if anything, you have left.
+Instead of paying yourself the $500, you just paid everybody else.
 Wouldn’t make more sense to save the $500 first and spend what you have left?